HISTORY OF PASCO COUNTY

 Benjamin Hermanson BENJAMIN HELMAR HERMANSON (1868-1944), according to a 1929 newspaper article, started the first store in New Port Richey, a hardware store, on the Boulevard, in 1914, and started a drug store next door to the hardware store in 1915.
 In a letter to the Port Richey Company dated Aug.
 20, 1912, Hermanson wrote, "I have been in Cuba for five years raising fruit and vegetables, but found that Cuba was too far south to raise good grapefruit so decided to move to Florida.
 Last Fall I traveled South Florida, first along the East Coast, then inland and the West Coast from Ft Meyers to Port Richey.
 I was looking for an ideal location for fruit and truck gardening and found it at Port Richey, where I bought fifty acres on the Gulf Coast."
 He worked in real estate, helped organize the local Masonic lodge, and organized the first band in the community.
 He served on the New Port Richey city council for 12 years.
 A 1923 newspaper article reported that Hermanson was traveling to Cuba to inspect a tobacco plantation he owned there.
 According to a newspaper article at the time of his death, he was born in Minnesota and came to the area in 1912.
 According to a 1930 obituary of his wife, he came to what is now New Port Richey in 1911.
 A 1929 newspaper article about him stated he was born in Calumet, Michigan, and was taken to Finland when he was a few days old.
 In 1900 he married Louisa Putkomen (1863-1930), who was born in Viborg, Finland, according to her obituary.

 Oscar Herms OSCAR WILLIAM HERMS (1872-1947) operated a horticulture business, shipping his product to Northern markets.
 An article in the New Port Richey Post in Jan.
 1916 reported that he came here from Portsmouth, Ohio, about three years earlier, having operated a similar business there.
 He was a member of the first New Port Richey City Council.
 According to his obituary, he married Ruby Eugene Clark (1887-1950) at the Clark home, which later became the Bay-Lea Inn, on June 30, 1912.
 He taught the Methodist Sunday school in Port Richey in 1915 and 1916.
 He was vice president of the First State Bank in New Port Richey and was on its board of directors.
 He was and a deacon of the Community church.
 The 1920 census shows they had two children, Louise and Clara.
-The 1930 census shows Oscar Herms' father, Charles F. Herms, and his wife, Minnie M., were living two houses away on Dixie Blvd.
-Oscar lived adjacent to Elroy M. Avery and James W. Clark II in 1930.
-In 1920, he was one house away.
+The 1930 census shows Oscar Herms' brother, Charles F. Herms (d.
+1932), and his wife, Minnie M., were living nearby on Dixie Blvd.
+In 1936 Herms moved his business to Tarpon Springs.

 • Latona (Tony), m.
 Wiley Hudson